 The complainant reiterated that he wanted this performance removed from broadcast.

-and banal situations.
+stereotypes and banal situations.
 Recent examples had included driving lessons and orthopaedic shoes.
-She said that whilst some viewers may not be aware of this background, the majority of viewers would not be surprised at this group appearing in a programme
+She said that whilst some viewers may not be aware of this background, the majority of viewers would not be surprised at this group appearing in

 Editorial Standards Committee Decision